Wiesloch-Walldorf station: 20th and 21st century

 Since the station is located about three kilometres from both Wiesloch and Walldorf, both towns only gained a limited benefit from the line.
 In 1901, a private branch line, the Wiesloch-Meckesheim/Waldangelloch railway, was opened connecting the centre of Wiesloch with Wiesloch-Walldorf station.
 This line continued to Meckesheim, providing a connection between the Rhine Valley Railway and the Neckargemünd–Bad Friedrichshall-Jagstfeld railway.
 The services of this line operated from a platform in the station forecourt, where there was a connecting track to the state line.
 Passenger services on this line closed in 1980 and freight traffic was discontinued in 1990.

 A tramway was built 1902 to connect to the town of Walldorf from the station forecourt, but it was closed in 1954.
 The station building was demolished sometime before 1990.

 On Sunday 18 January 1959 a North American F-100 Super Sabre crashed a couple of hundred metres from the station.

 In 2000, the Zweckverband Bahnhof Wiesloch-Walldorf (Administrative Association of Wiesloch-Walldorf station) was founded to promote the redevelopment of the station and the upgrading of the station's environment.

 Operations

 Today, 135 long-distance trains stop at the station each week.
-It is served by two trains every hour on Intercity line 26 as well as individual services of IC line 30 and an Intercity-Express service.
+It is served by trains every two hour on Intercity line 26 as well as some trains of IC line 87 and an Intercity-Express service.
 Regional-Express services stop every two hours on the route between Heidelberg and Stuttgart.
 The station is also integrated in the S-Bahn network of the Rhine-Neckar S-Bahn and is served by lines S 3 and S 4 at half-hourly intervals towards Heidelberg/Mannheim and Bruchsal/Karlsruhe.